aebergl/MatSurv/Article/paper.md

 # Use

-MatSurv uses the log-rank (Mantel-Cox), test to calculate the p-value.
+MatSurv uses the log-rank (Mantel-Cox) test to calculate the p-value.
 Users have two options for calculating HRs: the log-rank or Mantel-Haneszel approach.
 In the log-rank approach, HR = (O<sub>a</sub>/E<sub>a</sub>)/(O<sub>b</sub>/E<sub>b</sub>), where